rehierl/node-tree-outliner/3-basic-design/3-5-2-sectioning-nodes.md

 * As stated before, all nodes must be associated while they are being entered.

-From the introduction to sectioning nodes:
+From the introduction of sectioning nodes:

 * If all sectioning nodes would have to be associated with their own section, then no section would ever be truly empty.
-That is, because any section would then always begin with its sectioning node.
+That is, because any section would then always begin with its own sectioning node.
 * Associating sectioning nodes with their own section adds a sectioning node to its own context, although no node is presequent to itself.
 * A section could then not be understood to be subsequent to its sectioning node.
-That is, because a sectioning node is insequent (i.e. neither pre- nor subsequent) to itself.
+That is, because a sectioning node, like any other node, is insequent (i.e. neither pre- nor subsequent) to itself.

 From the definition of section states/events: